dbybanez/100-days-of-code/r1-log.md

 ### R1D28
 Endpoint for load test done.
 Added system info.
 I'm almost done with my project, just a few things to work on the front-end. https://github.com/dbybanez/dbs-webapp

+### R1D29
+Added static charts using Vue-chartjs to visualize the data passed from the endpoints.
+This might be challenging when using the actual data.
+But I don't really know.
+Haha https://github.com/dbybanez/dbs-webapp